 Secure fit but not for Hobbit feet

-The OUTline Mid GTX offers a snug, glove-like fit for a secure lockdown.
+The OUTline Mid GTX offers a snug, glove-like fit, which secures lockdown.
 It also features a gusseted tongue that stays in place and keeps the debris at bay.
 However, about a handful of hikers find the boot too narrow around the toe box.

 Stellar ankle support